johncf/mnist-style/README.md

 An [Adversarial Auto-Encoder][aae] (AAE) model that encode style information of MNIST images on a Gaussian distributed multivariate.

-The model used here is slightly different from the one discussed in section 4 (Supervised Adversarial Autoencoders) of [the paper][aae].
-In the paper, only the decoder is provided with a label indicating the digit.
-Whereas here, we also provide the encoder with the label.
+The training method implemented here is a slight variant of what's discussed in section 5 (Semi-Supervised Adversarial Autoencoders) of [the paper][aae].
+In the paper, the encoder generated softmax is trained using another adversarial network.
+In contrast, we simply use cross-entropy loss instead.

 [aae]: https://arxiv.org/abs/1511.05644